faruken/lesscss/README.md

 - **media_dir**: Directory where you put static/media files such as css/js/img.
 - **exclude_dirs**: Directories you don't want to be searched.
 It'd be pointless to search for `less` files in an images directory.
 This parameter is expected to be a list.
 - **based**: If it's set `True` then LessCSS will generate the `style-(base60).css` version as well (for example; `style-dHCFD.css`).
 This is useful if you set expire times of static files to a distant future since browsers will not retrieve those files unless the name is different or the cache has expired.
 This parameter is expected to be a boolean value.
+- **compressed**: If it's set `True` then LessCSS will minimize the generated CSS files.
+This parameter is expected to be a boolean value.

 ##TODO
 - Automatically set CSS name in HTML templates.